Crack-Up (album): Release and promotion

-A second track "Fool's Errand" was released on May 12, along with a music video created by Sean Pecknold and Adi Goodrich, and starring Jade-Lorna Sullivan.
+A second track "Fool's Errand" was released on May 12, along with a music video directed by Sean Pecknold, with art direction by Adi Goodrich, and starring Jade-Lorna Sullivan.

 The band performed four tracks from the album live on KEXP on May 17.

-To support the album, Fleet Foxes began touring on May 15, 2017 with four "intimate" shows in the US, where they debuted new material from Crack-Up, followed by four shows at the Sydney Opera House Concert Hall, with the final Sydney show being streamed on Facebook Live.
+To support the album, Fleet Foxes began touring on May 15, 2017, with four "intimate" shows in the US, where they debuted new material from Crack-Up, followed by four shows at the Sydney Opera House Concert Hall, with the final Sydney show being streamed on Facebook Live.
 The band then continued their tour throughout 2017, with concerts in Europe, the United States and Canada.

-The band announced on June 6, 2017 that Beats 1 would broadcast the exclusive, official premiere of "If You Need to, Keep Time on Me" the following day.
+The band announced on June 6, 2017, that Beats 1 would broadcast the exclusive, official premiere of "If You Need to, Keep Time on Me" the following day.
 The song was uploaded to their YouTube channel the same day.

 The entire album was released via NPR on June 8, 2017, ahead of its official release.

 Prior to the album's release, Fleet Foxes performed "Third of May / Ōdaigahara" for Live from the Artists Den at The Knockdown Center in Queens, New York, later releasing the performance on their YouTube page.

 The band appeared on The Late Show with Stephen Colbert on June 16, the day of the album's release, to perform "Third of May".
 The following morning, June 17, they appeared on CBS This Morning's Saturday Sessions, playing "Third of May", "If You Need To, Keep Time on Me", and "Fool's Errand" live from Electric Lady Studios in New York.

 Robin Pecknold appeared on the June 22 episode of Hrishikesh Hirway's podcast Song Exploder to break down the song "Mearcstapa", mentioning Ali Farka Touré, Can and Steve Strohmeier as influences.
 The band then appeared on the July 14 episode of Talia Schlanger's World Cafe to discuss the album and play some tracks live.

-Fleet Foxes again appeared on The Late Show with Stephen Colbert on October 26 to perform "Fool's Errand".
+Fleet Foxes returned to The Late Show with Stephen Colbert on October 26 to perform "Fool's Errand".